apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsRollingUpgrade.md

 Suppose there are two namenodes *NN1* and *NN2*, where *NN1* and *NN2* are respectively in active and standby states.
-The following are the steps for upgrading a HA cluster:
+The following are the steps for upgrading an HA cluster:

 1. Prepare Rolling Upgrade
     1. Run "[`hdfs dfsadmin -rollingUpgrade prepare`](#dfsadmin_-rollingUpgrade)"